gaehlerm/SoftwareEngineering/README.md

 ## Dependency tree

-// I think this is somehow redundant with the explanation of the DI?
+// I think this is somehow redundant with the explanation of the DIP?

 Between classes as well as between files there are dependencies.
 The high-level object always depends on objects in the same level or on lower-level objects.
 In math we call this kind of structure a tree, or more accurately a directed acyclic graph.
 This graph has the additional property that there should never be any bidirectional connections, i.e., there should never be any cyclic dependencies.
 Diamond like shapes are fine as long as there is a unique direction of the dependencies.